What Is Usability?

 After you’ve finished conducting the tests, revisit the interviewer’s notes and rewatch each test several times.
 Another key to success?
 Summarize the findings in a concise way, usually pointing to what you discover were the main pain points and note what the user’s reaction and behavior were.
 Successfully written reports about the tests conducted will allow your team to work on the findings to improve the product.

-In regards to fixing the problems found, it’s usually best to aim to fix the ones that require the least effort and deliver the most benefits, but making that choice will depend on your particular context and your product’s specifics.
+In regards to fixing the problems found, it’s usually best to aim to fix the ones that require the least effort but deliver the most benefits, but making that choice will depend on your particular context and your product’s specifics.

 Overall, this is the Usability Testing process.
 Again, it varies from organization to organization and product to product, but in general this should give you a good idea.